michaelisvy/blog-files/05-blog-db-schema-spring-boot-hibernate.md

 ## Conclusion
+We have seen that your database schema changes can be handled using `Hibernate`'s auto-update feature (non-conflicting changes only), by running `sql` queries manually or by using a database migration tool such as `Liquibase`.
+If you are working on a simple application, you might be happy with auto-update and manual `sql` queries only.
+If you are making changes to your schema on a regular basis and would like to be able to track your changes, `Liquibase` will be a better option for you.
 The above implies that you are able to take your application offline for a few minutes when updating your application in production.
 It would be interesting to get feedback on how it is done for high-available applications.

 Thanks for reading our blog and we hope our blog has given you a better understanding of database migrations with `Java` / `Spring Boot` / `Hibernate`.